xumingming/storm-wiki/Clojure-DSL.md

          )))))
 ```

 The implementation for a prepared bolt is a function that takes as input the topology config, `TopologyContext`, and `OutputCollector`, and returns an implementation of the `IBolt` interface.
-This design allows you to have a closure around the implementation of `execute` and `cleanup` which is exactly what you want.
+This design allows you to have a closure around the implementation of `execute` and `cleanup`.

 In this example, the word counts are stored in the closure in a map called `counts`.
 The `bolt` macro is used to create the `IBolt` implementation.
-The `bolt` macro is a more concise way to implement the interface, and it automatically type-hints all of the method parameters.
+The `bolt` macro is a more concise way to implement the interface than reifying, and it automatically type-hints all of the method parameters.
 This bolt implements the execute method which updates the count in the map and emits the new word count.

 Note that the `execute` method in prepared bolts only takes as input the tuple since the `OutputCollector` is already in the closure of the function (for simple bolts the collector is a second parameter to the `execute` function).